 The industry is adopting AI technology in its practices.
 Responding to a demand for healthcare cost reduction, precision medicine adoption, and big data collection.

 By 2025, the global artificial intelligence in healthcare market size is expected to reach EUR 27.37 billion, growing at a CAGR of 41.5%.

 Even for an industry of billions of euros, this prediction reflects the shift in the direction of the major pharmaceutical companies.

 AI uses computer systems to perform tasks without human intelligence.
 Requiring, then, the inclusion of decision-making, speech recognition, and visual perception.
-This resource, enables the translation of information between different languages.
+This resource enables the translation of information between different languages.
 While different roles and areas within pharma can accelerate and expand.

-For example, AI is being globally adopted and integrated into healthcare systems to accurately predict diseases in early stages based on historical health data.
+For example, AI is being globally adopted and integrated into healthcare systems to accurately predict diseases in their early stages based on historical health data.

 Mixed Reality, Virtual Reality & Augmented Reality

 Pharma companies are exploring the applicability of these technologies within the areas of pharmaceutical research and manufacturing.
 As it allows visualizations like never seen before.